robingranqvist/toc/README.md

 ## Style your TOC

-Create a mock table of contents using the following classes in Webflow.
-These can be styled however you want, and will then be replaced by the generated toc with the same style(s).
+The classes are required for your table of contents to work in Webflow.
+Style these as you want.

 ### toc

-The main table of contents list.
+The main list for your toc.

 ### toc-item